-6.15 Browsing Production Repository
+6.15 Browsing the Deployment Repository

-Production repository is a storage of project deployments where solution applications use them from.
-OpenL Tablets WebStudio has a possibility to connect several production repositories.
-For information on how to configure production repositories, refer to Repository Settings.
+The Deployment repository contains project deployments and is also the location from where solution applications use them.
+OpenL Tablets WebStudio allows connecting several deployment repositories.
+For information on how to configure deployment repositories, refer to Managing Repository Settings.

-To browse a production repository, proceed as follows:
+To browse a deployment repository, proceed as follows:

-1. Switch from the Design repository view to the Production repositories view by clicking Production in the top of the left pane.

-- 2. In the project tree, select the production repository to be browsed (repositories are marked by icon).
-The list of project deployments or deployed configurations deploy configurations which consist of rule projects and specific project revisions and deployed to the selected production repository are displayed in the middle pane. - 3.
+- 1. Switch from the Design repository view to the Deployment repositories view by clicking Deployment in the top of the left pane. - 2.
+In the project tree, select the deployment repository to be browsed (repositories are marked by icon).
+The list of project deployments or deployed configurations deploy configurations which consist of rule projects and specific project revisions and deployed to the selected deployment repository are displayed in the middle pane. - 3.
 If needed, expand the repository tree and browse project deployments.